 About the Author

-Ki Karou is an education researcher and interactive game designer at MIND Research Institute.
+Ki Karou is the Director of Product, ST Math Content at MIND Research Institute.